YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the length of the data to be returned exceeds :code:`retval.lenAlloc`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns an INVSTRLEN error.
+The value referenced by :code:`retval` is unspecified.
 - Otherwise, it copies the data to the buffer referenced by the :code:`retval.buf_addr`, sets :code:`retval.lenUsed` to its length.